Deep sea sport fishing yacht in the Turks and Caicos

 Bring a hat, neck gaiter (buff), long-sleeve rashguard, sunscreen, and polarized sunglasses.
 Consider packing anti-motion sickness medication (such as Gravol) if you're prone to seasickness.

-Fishing Competitions
+Fishing Tournaments

 Before it gained a global reputation for having some of the best beaches in the world, Turks and Caicos was one of the best-kept secrets for sport fishermen and scuba divers.
-In the past, Providenciales hosted several top regional events which attracted yachts from around Florida and the Caribbean.
+In the past, Providenciales hosted several top regional events that attracted yachts from around Florida and the Caribbean.
 These competitions had quite impressive openings, with dozens of sport fishing boats filing out in a convoy at the start of each morning.

 For general information on fishing, protected areas, limits, and more, see our Fishing Guide.